This is what we'll be using. I hope your computer has one!

-We'll be using this protocol to exchange data between the microcontroller and your laptop.
-In contrast to the ITM protocol we have used before, with the serial communication protocol you can send data from your laptop to the microcontroller.
+We'll be using this protocol to exchange data between the microcontroller and your computer.
+In contrast to the ITM protocol we have used before, with the serial communication protocol you can send data from your computer to the microcontroller.

 The next practical question you probably want to ask is: How fast can we send data through this protocol?

 This protocol works with frames.
 Each frame has one start bit, 5 to 9 bits of payload (data) and 1 to 2 stop bits.
 The speed of the protocol is known as baud rate and it's quoted in bits per second (bps).
 Common baud rates are: 9600, 19200, 38400, 57600 and 115200 bps.

 To actually answer the question: With a common configuration of 1 start bit, 8 bits of data, 1 stop bit and a baud rate of 115200 bps one can, in theory, send 11,520 frames per second.
 Since each one frame carries a byte of data that results in a data rate of 11.52 KB/s.
 In practice, the data rate will probably be lower because of processing times on the slower side of the communication (the microcontroller).